Women & Wheels

 A clear allusion to

-the trappings designed
+the trappings that nourish

-of the gullible.
+the mind of the gullible.

 THE BEAUTY OF MEMORY